Fantomina: Genre and style

 Haywood's story "radically rewrites" the typical "persecuted maiden" story of the early eighteenth century.
 The heroine is introduced as "A young lady of distinguished Birth, Beauty, Wit, and Spirit" visiting London from the country, who is "young, a Stranger to the World, and consequently to the Dangers of it; and having no Body in Town, at that Time, to whom she was oblig’d to be accountable for her Actions, did in every Thing as her Inclinations or Humour render’d most agreeable to her".
 The reader thus expects the heroine to be seduced and reach a tragic end; such stories often taught readers about the dangers of "vulnerability, willfulness, and lack of guidance".
 In Fantomina, however, the heroine does not die nor is she disgraced (the typical endings).
 Instead, Haywood uses the disguise, wit, and sexual freedom common to Restoration comedies to show the similarities between the two genres, one tragic and the other comic.
 While Fantomina falls for Beauplaisir, like other maidens, she is also a heroine with an explicit sexual desire.
 As critic Margaret Croskery writes, Haywood "refuses to define female sexual virtue in terms of chastity or a victimized sexual objecthood….
 Instead, she defines virtuous love in terms of sincerity and constancy".

 Fantominas ending, neither true to the "persecuted maiden" genre nor true to the marriages of Restoration comedies, is ambiguous.
+Fantomina purposefully establishes and iterates serial subjectivity, or the practice of someone who reinvent themselves in oder to subvert cultural norms, and this allows Haywood to comment on these norms.
 This would have shocked its readers.
 As one editor of the text writes, "where the traditional moral might be expected, this story ends with a casual delight in 'an Intrigue, which, considering the Time it lasted, was as full of Variety as any, perhaps, that many Ages has produced'".Fantomina also draws from the culture of the political pornography of the seventeenth century, which unflatteringly portrayed London commoners as the source of democratic unrest and protest.
 In the 1720s, Robert Walpole was attempting to limit the franchise in London.
 However, the political pornography of this time reversed the typical structure of these stories by portraying him as the villainous seducer and London as the "violated maiden".
 Like these stories, Fantomina's heroine "ultimately triumph[s] over those who would self-servingly exploit the favors of London's commons”.